The New Year Brings New Rules of Civil Procedure

 These changes focus on increasing access to justice, reducing costs and ensuring fairness of process.
 It remains to be seen whether or not these objectives will be fully realized in practice, but, the spirit and intent of these changes will undoubtedly alter the course of litigation from this point onwards.

 The above summary highlights only some of the most significant changes to the Rules and does not represent a comprehensive discussion of all amendments.
-Should you wish any further information, please do not hesitate to contact any of the lawyers at Evangelista, Barristers and Solicitors.
+Should you wish any further information, please do not hesitate to contact any of the lawyers at Evangelista, Barristers & Solicitors.